 Low Lane Footpath.
 The Clerk had written to the resident indicating first conversation will be with the Parish Steward and then Wiltshire Council’s ROW Officer.
 Councillor Fry had spoken to the Parish Steward and was advised that he was not able to assist.

 SID’s.
 The Clerk, together with the Clerk of Bishopstone PC, had been in correspondence with Wiltshire Councillor Mrs Wayman indicating that the Practice Note should be withdrawn and that both parish councils required confirmation of this in writing, or if no written confirmation of its withdrawl was received by 4 December 2019, both parish councils would take this as confirmation that the Practice Note did not apply.
 The latter being the position the Clerk wrote to Mrs Wayman stating this.
-There was discussion about maintenance of the SID and responsibility for costs and in principle it was considered that the partner parish councils would be equally responsible.
+There was discussion about maintenance of the SID and responsibility for costs and in principle it was considered that the partner parish councils would be responsible proportionately to the original investment.

 To approve Code of Conduct for Parish Councillors.
 This was considered in Draft at the November Meeting where minor amendments were suggested.
 These have been incorporated into the final Code of Conduct that was agreed by the Meeting and signed by the Chairman.